 There are cameras designed to capture sports and other fast-action subjects.
 This is not that camera, though the R100 can still be used for such.

 These are up-to rates, with battery power level, lens model, temperature, shutter speeds, etc., potentially affecting the realized rate.
-Continuous shooting is not provided with the full electronic shutter, and a full mechanical shutter is not provided.
+Continuous shooting is not provided with the full electronic shutter (only selectable as a Special Scene mode with limited features, including full auto exposure only), and a full mechanical shutter is not provided.

 This camera does not feature RAW burst mode or Pre-Shooting.